Abdelwhab-1/react_nano_degree-/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is the starter code for Udacity students.
+And I have completed it

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).